csound-plugins/risset/README.md

     Example "6.14.0" (a string)
 * `binaries`: A dictionary with platforms as keys.
 Possible platforms: "linux", "macos", "windows".
     The value for each entry should be itself a dictionary of the form:
-    * `url`: the path to the shared binary itself (relative to the manifest), or a downloadable url pointing to the shared library.
-At the moment only path are supported
+    * `url`: the url where to download the plugin.
+Can point to a zip file.
-    * `extra_binaries`: an **optional** field holding an array of other binaries needed
+    * `extractpath`: for the case when the url points to a compressed file, this field indicates whcat should be extracted from the compressed file
     * `build_platform`: a string identifying the platform used to build the binary
-* `doc`: (optional) A relative path to the folder holding the man pages for the opcodes.
-    Defaults to a folder named "doc" besides the manifest file
 * `opcodes`: A list of all opcodes included in this plugin (for documentation purposes)
 * `author`: The name of the author / mainteiner
 * `email`: email of the author / mainteiner
-* `repository`: the URL were the source code for this plugin is hosted
+* `repository`: the URL were the source code for this plugin is hosted, for reference

 ### Platform support

 It is desirable, but not a requirement, that all opcodes support the three major desktop
 platforms: linux, macos and windows.
 Support for a given platform is indicated by the availability of a binary for the given platform in the manifest.json file.

-## TODO

-* subcommand `doc`: show documentation about an opcode inside a plugin